neurospin/highres-cortex/scripts/README.txt

    pial-volume-fraction.nii.gz.

 4. Run column-regions/column-regions.sh.
 The output is in merged_randomized.nii.gz.
-The main parameter is --goal-diametre at the end of the script, it controls the typical diameter of merged regions (in millimetres).
+The main parameter is --goal-diameter at the end of the script, it controls the typical diameter of merged regions (in millimetres).